-Please explore our Folk Arts in Education resources, which provide a wealth of links for state, regional, and national curricula, lesson plans, and resources, many of which were produced by the Oregon Historical Society’s Oregon Folklife Program staff.
+Please explore our current Folk Artist Roster and other Education resources below, which provide a wealth of links for state, regional, and national curricula, lesson plans, and resources, many of which were produced by the Oregon Historical Society’s Oregon Folklife Program staff.
 Also see our National Folklore Resources.

 Folklife in Oregon and the Pacific Northwest

 - Cannon Beach History Center and Museum preserves the history of Cannon Beach, Oregon by seeking, collecting, and protecting historical memorabilia of all kinds, by recording oral histories, and by making these materials available to the public whenever possible.
 See especially Kids and Educators.